-With waste oil fetching prices as high as a dollar a gallon, an oil filter crusher has the potential to provide a return on investment over time.
+With waste oil fetching prices as high as a dollar a gallon, and scrap steel as much as 50 cents a pound, an oil filter crusher has the potential to provide a return on investment over time.

 Depending upon the vehicles and equipment in your fleet, larger motor oil and transmission oil filters may hold as much as a pint of fluid that cannot be easily drained.
-Crushing eight filters using the Ranger Products RP-20FC oil filter/can crusher, for example, yields a gallon of waste oil, with the subsequent return on investment.
+Crushing eight filters using the RP-20FC yields a gallon of waste oil, with the subsequent return on investment.

 An easy way to determine if your shop will have quick or slow ROI is to look at how many oil filters you buy in a year.
 If hundreds of oil changes and transmission services are performed a year, chances are that the ROI for the oil filter crusher would be relatively quick.

 Most oil filter crushers essentially function in the same way.
 The device presses the filter under high pressure and squeezes the oil out and into a storage container.
 Filters are then crushed to about a quarter of their original size and deposited into a drum.

 The more the oil filter can be crushed, the more money that can be made from selling the waste oil.
 The scrapper might also give you a higher price for the steel, since more filters can be fit into a truck with less mess.

 Modern oil filter crushers connect to an existing shop air supply and use that to derive the force necessary to crush an oil filter.
 For example, the RP-20FC applies 10 tons of pressure, reducing the oil filter to 25% of its original size.
 The unit includes a 12 1/2-in.-diameter cylinder, pressure regulator and air moisture separator, and an automatic safety door that automatically ceases press operation when opened.
 A transparent door provides a view of the crushing process.